10-01 Call your quarters or other unit (specify)

 10-24 Auto fire

-10-25 Manhole or transformer vault fire
+10-25 Manhole or transformer fire or emergency

 CODE 1 - Fire extended into building